Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/04-dfs.md

 ##### !question

 Imagine that we change the pseudocode above to remove the line `If the node is not already in the list of visited nodes` before adding the current node to the list of visited nodes.
+See the hints section for the modified pseudocode.

 If we begin our traversal from `Miami`, what will this modified version of depth first search return as its list of `visited` nodes for the following graph?